Domain constraints improve risk prediction when outcome data is missing: Introduction

-A fundamental challenge in all these settings is that the human decision \emph{censors} the data the model can learn from.
+A fundamental challenge in all these settings is that historical decision-making determines whether the outcome is observed.
 In criminal justice, release outcomes are only observed for defendants judges have historically released.
 In lending, loan repayments are only observed for applicants historically granted loans.
 In healthcare, test outcomes are only observed for patients doctors have historically tested.
 This is problematic because the model must make accurate predictions for the entire population, not just the historically tested population.
 Learning only from the tested population also risks introducing bias against underserved populations who are less likely to get medical tests partly due to worse healthcare access~\citep{chen2021ethical,pierson2020assessing,servik2020huge,jain2023antiracist}.
 Thus, there is a challenging distribution shift between the tested and untested populations.
 The two populations may differ both along \emph{observables} recorded in the data and \emph{unobservables} known to the human decision-maker but unrecorded in the data.
 For example, tested patients may have more symptoms recorded than untested patients---but they may also differ on unobservables, like how much pain they are in or how sick they look, which are known to the doctor but are not available for the model.
 This setting, referred to as the \emph{selective labels} setting~\citep{lakkaraju2017selective}, occurs in high-stakes domains including healthcare, hiring, insurance, lending, education, welfare services, government inspections, tax auditing, recommender systems, wildlife protection, and criminal justice and has been the subject of substantial academic interest (see \S \ref{sec:related_work} for related work).

 Without further constraints on the data generating process, there is a wide range of possibilities for the untested patients.
 They could all have the disease or never have the disease.
 However, selective labels settings often have \emph{domain-specific constraints} which would allow us to limit the range of possibilities.
 For example, in medical settings, we might know the prevalence of a disease in the population.
 Recent distribution shift literature has shown that generic methods generally do not perform well across all distribution shifts and that domain-specific constraints can improve generalization~\citep{gulrajani2020search,koh2021wilds,sagawa2021extending,gao2023out,kaur2022modeling,tellez2019quantifying,wiles2021fine}.
 This suggests the utility of domain constraints in improving generalization from the tested to untested population.